#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 I unfortunately can't talk about my week because I've been working in the commercial publishing arena, Dave.
 Oh, you have?
 I have.

 And it wouldn't be right, fair, or proper, or a good use of license payers' fees to talk about that on this show.
-No, but can I just say, oh, yeah, Dave, what were you about to say?
+No, but can I just say?
+Oh, yeah, Dave, what were you about to say?
 Very proud of you.

 Oh, that's nice.
 And I'm looking forward to your erotic picture book.

-But they're not, they're not sort of an anatomically accurate, they're impressionistic, they're sort of abstract.
+They're sort of abstract.
 So it's what does the body mean?
 Dream escapes.

-Yeah, not what does the body look like.
-And I am thinking I've got enough time before the deadline on Monday to change the title to a dream a dream of beef
+And I am thinking I've got enough time before the deadline on Monday to change the title to A dream a dream of beef

-my little lovers my little lovers a dream of beef yeah um you could call it lust 12 bodies that changed my life oh yes
+my little lovers my little lovers dream of beef yeah

 a lot of people making um jokes in my dms about thirst trap adverts that took me so long to get i just didn't know what they were talking about I kind of think I know what that means, but why is that related to what you're about to publish?

 Because the book's called Thirst.
-Yes, but Div.
+Yes, but.

-and put makeup on and get a stand in.
+And put makeup on and get a stand-in.
 Yeah, yeah.

 I'm worried I've got old, starting to get old man's bum.